Start-Up (South Korean TV series): Viewership

 The series logged 4.5% in viewership rating for its first episode.

 Adaptation

 In March 2022, it was announced that GMA Network will produce a Philippine adaptation of the series, whose working title is Start-Up PH, starring Bea Alonzo, in her first television series in GMA Network, and Alden Richards.

+Thailand also produced a remake on True network called Start-Up like the original.